Tropical Guacamole

 Instructions

-1. Slice the red onion into rounds about half an inch thick and grill them (either outdoors or indoors will work).
-Rotate them part-way through to get nice grill marks, then flip them and do the other side.
+1. Slice the red onion into rounds about a quarter of an inch thick and grill them on a well-oiled rack or grill pan.
+Rotate them part-way through to get cross-hatched grill marks, then flip them and cook the other side.

-5. Combine your avocados, cumin, and salt, and mash gently with a fork to your desired texture.
+4. Combine the avocados, cumin, salt, and lime juice, then mash gently with a fork to your desired texture.

 Leave a Comment